Tsz-Fung-Ryan/Andoird_Mobile_Sum_Up/README.md

     To test the app on a physical android phone you need to follow this setup page https://developer.android.com/studio/run/device

-First game mode we are working on is speed trial (how fast you can complete a set of questions, say 5 or 20)
+First game mode we are working on is speed trial (how many questions you can comeplete in a set amount of time)